wangzheng422/openshift4-shell/aws-helper/planning/planning.md

 4.  **EC2 Instance Launch**:
     *   Launch the `c5n.metal` instance using `amazon.aws.ec2_instance`.
     *   Attach the previously created ENI.
     *   Define the block device mappings for the root and data volumes.
+The logic for generating these mappings will be simplified for clarity and correctness.
     *   Wait for the instance to be in the 'running' state.

 ## 4. Execution Flow